Ho-Ho-Kus, New Jersey: Education

 After ending a long-standing sending relationship to Ridgewood High School in the mid-1970s, Ho-Ho-Kus students started attending Midland Park High School.
 The small size of the Midland Park school and the lack of electives led to efforts in the mid-1990s to find another high school to serve students from the borough.
 Since then, high school students from Ho-Ho-Kus have been attending Northern Highlands Regional High School.
 The send / receive agreement between Ho-Ho-Kus and Northern Highlands began in the 1990s.
-In 2016, the Ho-Ho-Kus and Northern Highlands districts reached an agreement to extend the send / receive agreement through 2026 under a fixed-price contract by which Ho-Ho-Kus would pay $3.6 million for the 2016–2017 school year, escalating by 2% a year to $4.3 million in 2025–2026, regardless of the number of students from the borough sent to the high school.
+In 2016, the Ho-Ho-Kus and Northern Highlands districts reached an agreement to extend the send / receive agreement through 2026 under a fixed-price contract by which Ho-Ho-Kus would pay $3.6 million for the 2016–17 school year, escalating by 2% a year to $4.3 million in 2025–26, regardless of the number of students from the borough sent to the high school.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
-The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.
+The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.Admissions, Bergen County Technical Schools.
+Accessed October 1, 2025.

 The borough is home to the Ho-Ho-Kus Waldwick Cooperative Nursery School.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 26.52 mi of roadways, of which 19.50 mi were maintained by the municipality, 6.01 mi by Bergen County and 1.01 mi by the New Jersey Department of Transportation.

-Route 17, County Route 507, and County Route 502 travel through Ho-Ho-Kus.
+Route 17, County Route 507 and County Route 502 travel through Ho-Ho-Kus.

 Ho-Ho-Kus can also be accessed via exit 168 on the Garden State Parkway in neighboring Washington Township.